 Instead, your Iowa dog bite recovery is going to take work.
-For more than four decades, our dog bite attorneys have been helping people hurt in dog bites or other domestic animal attacks.
+For more than five decades, our dog bite attorneys have been helping people hurt in dog bites or other domestic animal attacks.
 We want to start helping you by answering your questions.
 That starts here with the information contained on this page, it continues in our FREE dog bite brochure, and it includes a free, no-obligation consultation with us if you contact us directly.

 What Kind of Dog Bite Cases Result in Recovery?

 Generally, any time you are hurt by someone else’s dog or domestic pet, you can recover damages unless you were committing an unlawful act that directly contributed to the bite or attack, or unless the animal had rabies and the owner reasonably did not know of the animal’s condition.
 Some common locations for dog bite cases include:

 - Businesses, vets' offices, or retail establishments.
 Dogs may lawfully be in some businesses, but owners are responsible for the actions of their pets.

 - Parks.
 Dog owners are responsible for their pets’ actions in public parks.

 - Sidewalks or common areas.
 Dog owners are responsible for the injuries caused by their dogs on sidewalks or in common public areas.